 In the short term—days or weeks after exposure—your child will likely show no symptoms at all.
 A single afternoon in contaminated sand poses less immediate risk than chronic, repeated exposure.
 This is why the recalling authorities in the UK did not report a wave of child hospitalizations.

 The real danger emerges over time.
-Asbestos fibers scar lung tissue, reduce breathing capacity, and can trigger the formation of tumors.
+The fibers scar lung tissue, reduce breathing capacity, and can trigger the formation of tumors.
 Mesothelioma, a cancer of the lung lining, typically develops 20-50 years after initial exposure.[7]
 This means a 5-year-old child exposed to contaminated play sand could face mesothelioma risk in their 30s, 40s, or 50s.

 "The uncertainty is often harder than the diagnosis itself.
 Parents of exposed children live with years of anxiety wondering if their child will develop illness.
 The most important step is honest communication with your pediatrician, careful monitoring of respiratory health, and keeping detailed records of the exposure — dates, duration, location, and product brand.
 This information becomes invaluable if health concerns emerge later."